 Summer’s a time for relaxing and enjoying the fine weather (while it lasts), but that doesn’t mean you can forget about gas safety.
-If you’re using a BBQ , whether in the back garden or when you’re on holiday, there are things you need to know to keep yourself and others safe.
-Barbecue safety is really important because both gas and solid fuel BBQs come with the risk of carbon monoxide poisoning.
+If you’re using a BBQ, whether in the back garden or when you’re on holiday, there are things you need to know to keep yourself and others safe.
+Barbecue safety is really important because both gas and solid fuel BBQs come with the risk of carbon monoxide poisoning if not maintained or used correctly.

-Follow our BBQ safety tips and enjoy your fresh cooked food without any risks (except for a bit of overindulging!).
+Gas, charcoal and disposable BBQs are safe when used responsibly and our BBQ safety tips are designed to ensure you stay safe.
+Follow our BBQ safety tips and enjoy your al fresco cooking without any risks (except for a bit of overindulging!).

 BBQ safety checklist